hongyuanjia/eplusr/README.md

 #> [7] "numeric"   "numeric"   "numeric"
 ```

-> NOTE: For numeric fields with default values being “autosize” or
+> NOTE: For numeric fields with default values being `"autosize"` or
-> “autocalculate”, the type of returned values will be “character”.
+> `"autocalculate"`, the type of returned values will be “character”.

 Please see `?idd_object` for detailed documentation on `IddObject`.